spacerockzero/CampusMap/README.md

 <p>The Campus Maps contain several features that will allow students, faculty, parents, or other visitors to easily navigate the BYU-Idaho Campus.
 It utilizes Google maps API, as well as some KML files to help others locate points of interest around campus.
 It allows a user to navigate through a list of categories to find specific locations that they would like to find.
 To aid in finding these points a search function has been added to allow users to search for what they are looking for.</p>
 <h1>How it Works</h1>
 <p>The Maps have been made to read a KML file. <a href="http://en.wikipedia.org/wiki/KML">(Information on KML)</a>.
 Each KML file represents a category and within this category a user can specify any number of points or polygons.</p>
 <p>Because the reading and parsing of the KML files can be slow at times, localStorage has been utilized so that after a KML file is parsed it will save it's information.
-This when the person returns to the map it doesn't have to parse the files and just read the information from localStorage</p>
+Then when the person returns to the map it doesn't have to parse the files and just read the information from localStorage.</p>
-<p>The maps are also embedable so that people can create their own KML files and have their own map experience on their web page</p>
+<p>The maps are also embedable so that people can create their own KML files and have their own map experience on their web page.</p>
 <h1>How to use</h1>
 <strong>These instructions assume that you are using the Ingeniux CMS as that is what BYU-Idaho uses.
-If you are not the responsibility is yours to alter any paths for your own use.</strong>
+If you are not, the responsibility is yours to alter any paths for your own use.</strong>
 <p>There is a single file needed and a global options object needed to make the Campus Maps work.</p>
 <p>First thing to do is to create an element that will house your map.
-<code>&lt;div id="map" style="width: 500px; height: 500px"&gt;&lt;div&gt;</code>
+<code>&lt;div id="map" style="width: 500px; height: 500px"&gt;&lt;/div&gt;</code>
 You should give your element an id and a width and height.</p>
 <p>Next you should create a global options object.
 Then using Key Value pairs define your options.
 <code>var options = {